What we do

 If you have any financial worries or concerns please contact Student Funding Advice so that they can advise or signpost you to relevant services: email@example.com

 Marjon has a University Hardship Fund which helps students who are experiencing financial hardship during their studies.
-More information is available here.
+More information is available in the University Hardship Fund section of these pages.

 Money Related FAQs